 How To Apply

-The closing date for applications is 23:59pm on Sunday 14th January 2018
+Deadline for applications is 23:59pm on Sunday 5th January.

 For further information on the role or application process please contact Laura Evans at email@example.com or on 01545 560224CBMWC volunteer